3 Raspberry Pi Business Ideas

 - Availability and usability.
 Raspberry is a ready-to-go embedded board you can easily purchase online.
 All you need is to choose the model that best reflects your project requirements.

 - Capabilities and scalability.
-The latest models are loaded with connectivity options, GPIOs, SD card, UBS options, so it’s possible that an off-the-shelf board will be enough for an uncomplicated project.
+The latest models are designed to work with various IoT connectivity technologies and have GPIOs, SD card, UBS options, so it’s possible that an off-the-shelf board will be enough for an uncomplicated project.
 And even if not, Raspberry Pis are expandable using additional modules — HAT (hardware on top).
 It enables ample customization opportunities.

 - Programming.
 Common programming languages like Python and C/С++ are often used to create a connected system based on Pi.
 Therefore, depending on what Raspberry Pi is used for, it usually won’t require learning a rare programming language for coding.